The ultimate guide to live chat support

 Think about the way that you talk to people every day.
-You probably use iMessage and WhatsApp with family and friends, and you probably spend more time chatting to colleagues on Slack than in person (especially nowadays).
+You probably use iMessage and WhatsApp with family and friends, and spend more time chatting to colleagues on Slack than in person (especially these days).
 And because we talk to people via messaging all day, customers expect to be able to talk to businesses that way too.

-Companies are realizing there’s a better way to do business and have started to use live chat messaging to build conversational relationships across the spectrum of support, sales, and marketing.
-What’s more, they’re seeing a tangible return on investment.
+Companies are realizing there’s a better way to do business and have started to use live chat messaging to build long-lasting customer relationships across the spectrum of support, sales, and marketing.
+What’s more, they’re seeing a tangible return on investment:

 - With live chat across sales, support, and marketing, Living Spaces handles over 8k weekly conversations with an average first-response time of under a minute.